veracity/veracity-documentation/sections/vap/admin-tab/manage-webs.md

 # Manage Webs

+The "Manage Webs" page shows all connections created in your VAP service.
+To sort them by a specific column, select the column.

+In the right corner of each row, you can:
+* See history.
+* Edit and check the connection.
+* Delete the connection.

+The actions above are listed from the first to the last icon from the left.

+## To create a new web connection

 To create a new web connection:
 1. Select the **Create new web app connection** button.
 2. In the **Root URL**, provide the full root URL to your web application.